 - Offshore pipeline and subsea structure inspection and associated repair / maintenance work from the construction / ROV vessel Edda Sun.
 This vessel will be responsible for the survey and maintenance works covering the area of the Corrib offshore field assets as well as seabed infrastructure as far inshore as Broadhaven Bay.
 Some limited maintenance works will be undertaken where necessary to ensure pipeline integrity and stability on the seabed.
-This may include localised areas of seabed sediment dredging (using a mini dredge tool) as well as the placement of rock filter bags onto the pipeline. - Nearshore pipeline inspection using the survey vessel Leah-C. This vessel will be responsible for the survey covering the area primarily within Broadhaven Bay as far as the inshore limit of safe navigation.
+This may include localised areas of seabed sediment dredging (using a mini dredge tool) as well as the placement of rock filter bags onto the pipeline.
+The use of the mini-dredge ROV tool to reprofile the seabed sediments and the placement of rock filter bags will occur only in a limited number of areas where previous surveys (and the proposed survey) indicates that additional pipeline stabilisation is required.
+These will be in areas of free-span, or where a risk of free-span, due to seabed sediment scour exists. - Nearshore pipeline inspection using the survey vessel Leah-C. This vessel will be responsible for the survey covering the area primarily within Broadhaven Bay as far as the inshore limit of safe navigation.